Herbal Teas: Know the Risks So You Can Enjoy the Benefits

 - Chaparral, and

-Even herbal teas that you assume to be gentle and mild can have powerful impacts in larger doses.
-For example, chamomile is assumed to be gentle; it is an effective and calming nighttime tea.
+Even herbal teas you assume are gentle and mild can have powerful impacts in larger doses.
+For example, chamomile is considered gentle, effective, and calming nighttime tea.

 Chamomile has been used since the dynasties of Ancient Egypt for its medicinal properties.
 Today, according to estimates, one million cups of chamomile tea are consumed daily in the United States.